Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Introduction

 As a result, ICT forecasting has increasingly shifted toward data-driven methodologies~\citep{daim_anticipating_2016}, with scientometrics emerging as a promising approach~\citep{perciadavid2023}.
 Yet even data-centric methods face difficulties in the early identification of transformative technologies, due in part to the absence of stable terminology and well-defined application domains in the initial stages.
 Continuing the example of LLMs, even a year after the release of ChatGPT, major bibliometric platforms such as OpenAlex still lacked ontology terms for many of the foundational sub-technologies~\citep{VelezEstevez2023NewTI, SinghChawla2022MassiveOI, würsch2023llms}.
 While \citet{würsch2023llms} showed that extracting technology-related nouns from scientific texts is feasible, the process remains noisy and challenging to use effectively for large-scale monitoring and forecasting.

 In this work, we present an alternative approach that leverages recent advances in Large Language Models (LLMs) to enable scalable extraction and analysis of semantic triples centered on technological concepts~\citep{sternfeld_eeke}.
-We focus on \textit{technological convergence} as an early indicator of transformative potential~\citep{kodama1992technology, Dosi1982TechnologicalPA, Li2024ANI}.
+We focus on \textit{technological convergence} as an early indicator of transformative potential.
+First introduced by \citet{rosenberg1963} in his study of the machine tool industry, convergence describes how formerly separate fields of science and technology come to rely on a shared technical and knowledge base, blurring the boundaries between them.
+Transformative technologies frequently arise at these points of overlap, so tracking where distinct fields begin to intersect offers an early signal of disruptive potential~\citep{Dosi1982TechnologicalPA, Li2024ANI}.

 Our main contributions are as follows: \begin{enumerate}[label=(\roman*)] \item We introduce an unbiased pipeline for extracting semantic triples that involve technology-designating nouns. \item We propose a novel syntactic similarity identification technique---termed \textit{noun stapling}---to group related technology terms. \item We implement a coarse decomposition of technology components to improve interpretability. \item We develop a graph-based method to detect and track technological convergence over time. \end{enumerate}